temporalio/samples-python/encryption_jwt/README.md

 temporal workflow show --workflow-id encryption-workflow-id
 ```

-Note how the result looks like (with wrapping removed):
+Note how the result looks (with wrapping removed):

 ```txt
 Output:[encoding binary/encrypted: payload encoding is not supported]